netxms/netxms-doc/admin/quickstart.rst

 Add CPU usage metric from agent metrics:

   1. Check that as origin is selected |product_name| Agent.
-  2. Click on :guilabel:`Select` button
+  2. Click on :guilabel:`Select` button - list of available agent metrics will open.
+Note: this list is populated on configuration poll.
   3. Type in the input box "CPU"

   .. figure:: _images/quickstart_search_cpu.png